dhis2/dhis2-docs/src/commonmark/en/content/user/using-reporting-functionality.md

 <!--DHIS2-SECTION-ID:reporting_rate_summary_in_the_beta_reports_app-->

-Access the reporting rate summary from the Apps-\>Reports (Beta) menu.
+Access the reporting rate summary from the Apps-\>Reports menu.
 Reporting rate summaries will show how many datasets (forms) that have been submitted by organisation unit and period.

 The reporting rate is calculation is based on complete data set registrations.
 A complete data set registration refers to a user marking a data entry form as complete, typically by clicking the complete button in the data entry screen, hereby indicating to the system that she considers the form to be complete.
 This is i.e. a subjective approach to calculating